Sirupsen/sirupsen.github.io/content/napkin/problem-14-using-checksums-to-verify.md

 If you are firing the events for your syncing mechanism after a transaction occurs, such as enqueuing a job, sending a webhook, or emit a Kafka event, you can't guarantee that it _actually_ gets sent after the transaction is committed.
 Almost certainly part of pipeline into database B is leaky due to bugs: perhaps there's an exception you don't handle, you drop events on the floor above a certain size, some early return, or deploys lose an event in a rare edge case.

-But _even_ if you doing something that's theoretically bullet-proof, like using the database replication logs through [Debezium][5], there's still a good chance a bug somewhere in your syncing pipeline is causing you to lose occasional events.
+But _even_ if you're doing something that's theoretically bullet-proof, like using the database replication logs through [Debezium][5], there's still a good chance a bug somewhere in your syncing pipeline is causing you to lose occasional events.
 If theoretical guarantees were adequate, [Jepsen][4] wouldn't uncover much, would it?
 A team I worked with even wrote a TLA+ proof, but still found bugs with a solution like the one I describe here!
 In my experience, a checksumming system should be part of _any_ syncing system.

 It would seem to me that building reliable syncing mechanisms would be easier if databases had a standard, fast mechanism to answer the question: _"Does database A and B have all the same data?
 If not, what's different?"_ Over time, as you fix your bugs, it will of course happen more rarely, but being able to guarantee that they are in sync is a huge step forward.